adfinis/virtesk/doc/stateless_and_snapshot_features.md

-# Stateless and snapshot features
+# Amoothei-VDI: Stateless and snapshot features

 Features to reset virtual rooms to a well-defined, known state